composer/composer/doc/articles/authentication-for-private-packages.md

 Sometimes automatic authentication is not possible, or you may want to predefine authentication credentials.

-Credentials can be stored on 3 different places; in an `auth.json` for the project, a global `auth.json` or in the `composer.json` itself.
+Credentials can be stored on 4 different places; in an `auth.json` for the project, a global `auth.json`, in the `composer.json` itself or in the `COMPOSER_AUTH` environment variable.

 ## Authentication in auth.json per project